 - Filtered vs. Unfiltered - Having a filtered kitchen faucet can bring a lot of added quality to your home, offering you clean, fresh water in an instant.
 You will want a filter that removes lead, chlorine, and other contaminants.
 You should consider that having a filter can slow the water flow of your faucet.
 If water flow is more critical than filtered water, getting a non-filtered faucet is best for you.

-For all other questions you may have about our discount kitchen faucets please contact our professional associates.
+For all other questions you may have about our wholesale kitchen faucets please contact our professional associates.
 We can help you with installation issues, questions about matching parts together, etc. We carry a number of great brands, including: